byronka/minum/README.md

 Developers benefit from several aspects:

 - The code is [minimalistic](docs/size_comparisons.md) on purpose.
-It does not handle every imaginable case, but it empowers developers to [modify the code](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to).
-There is nothing preventing a developer from including extra libraries as needed, but the basics are handled.
+It does not handle every imaginable case, but it fosters [modifying the code](https://programmingisterrible.com/post/139222674273/write-code-that-is-easy-to-delete-not-easy-to).
+There is nothing to prevent inclusion of extra libraries, but basics are handled.

 - The compiled binary is small - around 150 kilobytes, which includes the database, web server, templating, logging, and HTML parsing.
 The [example projects](#example-projects-demonstrating-usage) show how to continue that pattern with the business logic.
 This makes everything faster - sending to production takes seconds.

-- It's a less difficult project to read and understand than major web frameworks.
+- It is less difficult to understand than major web frameworks, purely because there is _a hundred times_ less code.

 - [No magic](https://blog.codinghorror.com/the-magpie-developer/).
 There is no surprising behavior.
 Plain method calls help make the maintenance cheaper and less stressful.